Skip to content

 Our full stack starter project is almost ready.
 Let's complete these final configurations.

-Enable TypeScript decorators in the React app
+Enable TypeScript decorators in Vite

 json